 At HouseParty, you were called the ‘outdoor resurrectors’.
 How do you feel the outdoors plays a role in your work?

 We use outside space to gather people, opposing the traditional board room/ office scenario – the #covmindthegap Walk & Talks play a big part in us thinking about how people connect and how we build community.
 The movement started in response to the gap between services and the community.
 The walks bring all sorts of people together to share ideas/ stories and nurture connectedness.
-You can see a video about this here.

 What was the highlight of the day for you?